10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 Step 6: Schedule and Take the Security Engineering Officer Written Test

-Candidates who receive an invitation to the Assessment must schedule and take the 45-minute Written Test at a Pearson Vue testing center within 30 days of their emailed notification.
-Applicants who do not complete the Written Test within the 30-day window will have their candidacy terminated.
+Candidates who pass the Minimum Qualifications Review will receive an email notification to schedule and take the 45-minute Written Test at a Pearson Vue testing center within a specified timeframe.
+Applicants who do not complete the Written Test within the specified timeframe in the emailed notification will have their candidacy discontinued.

-You will receive an invitation to schedule your Written Test at a Pearson Vue testing center via email from DSS Human Resources at the conclusion of the Qualification Evaluation Panel.
+You will receive an invitation to schedule your Written Test at a Pearson Vue testing center via email from DSS Human Resources at the conclusion of the Minimum Qualification Review.

 Taking the Written Test is free.
 When making an appointment to take the Written Test, you must provide credit/debit card information to Pearson Vue to complete the registration process, and your card will be charged a $5 deposit to hold the appointment.
 This fee is fully refundable and will be credited back to your card after you take the test.
 If you do not take the test or do not cancel within the cancellation window, your card will be charged a $40 no-show fee for a total of $45.